alwynvanwyk/army-of-agents/README.md

 Presented the IXO stack today to a small and engaged group at Youngblood Africa Art Gallery in Cape Town.
 Youssef's video about how to create AI agent oracles was available and well-received.

+Using www.machinations.io to model the YNGAF memecoin's tokenomics.
 ---

 # OUTDATED